Start a Chapter

 - What is the first step I must take to start a chapter?

 Answer: Contact the ASHE Board Member in your region.
-Your regional representative will talk with you about being a chapter and any expectations for affiliation.
+Your regional representative will talk with you about being a chapter.
 They will also aid you in creating your chapter and guide you through the process of getting approval from ASHE for chapter status.
 Please click here to identify the Board Member for your ASHE region.

 - Do you have information on best practices on starting a chapter?